-There are many companies that promote the Everest Base Camp Trek package.
-Excellent Himalaya Trek and Expedition Pvt Ltd is some different from them.
+Many companies promote the Everest Base Camp Trek package.
+Excellent Himalaya Trek and Expedition Pvt Ltd are different from them.
 We are a company based only in Nepal and managed by Nepalese tourism experts and local guides.
 Our team is engaged in the Nepalese tourism industry since 2002.
 We are the direct operator of Everest Base Camp Trek, not the agent and middle people.
-We are the trekking company authorized by Nepal Government Tourism Ministry.
+We are a trekking company authorized by Nepal Government Tourism Ministry.
 Our company’s government registration number is 175840/074/075 and our license number to operate trekking, tour, and mountain expedition in Nepal is 2432.
 We are associated with different tourism organizations like TAAN (Trekking Agencies Association of Nepal), NMA (Nepal Mountaineering Association), etc.

 Our further features are as below by which people around the world trust us as the authentic organizer of Everest Base Camp Trek:

 Trustworthy: Trust is something that comes from commitment.
-Hence, being a legally registered company, we commit to provide the best, satisfactory trekking, tour, and expedition.
-We are operating all trekking, climbing tours in Nepal based on reality, integrity, and honesty.
+Hence, being a legally registered company, we commit to providing the best, most satisfactory trekking, tour, and expedition.
+We are operating all trekking, and climbing tours in Nepal based on reality, integrity, and honesty.

-Focus on your needs: We highly value all the clients.
+Focus on your needs: We highly value all our clients.
 We always move according to your interest and requirements.
 Because your satisfaction is our goal.
-Thus, all our trekking, tour, mountaineering packages are customizable.
+Thus, all our trekking, tour, and mountaineering packages are customizable.

 Fair Price: As we are a direct operator, not an agent, our price is always competitive that does not have any middle and hidden fees.
-We provide the value of what you are buying of our services at least equal to the amount you are paying.
+We provide the value of what you are buying from our services at least equal to your paying amount.

-Safety: Your safety is our first priority.
-The trekking to the Himalayas is both exciting and adventurous.
-So we provide you all the safety materials needed, along with motivational counseling.
+Safety: Your safety is our priority.
+Trekking to the Himalayas is both exciting and adventurous.
+So we provide you with all the safety materials needed, along with motivational counseling.

 Friendly, and Professional Staff: We have highly friendly, helpful, and professional staff.
 Our staff looks after you right from the moment of your arrival to the time of your departure.
-They are able to cope with most emergency situations including those requiring evacuation and hospitalization.
+They can cope with most emergencies including those requiring evacuation and hospitalization.

-Please contact us by email at [email protected] or WhatsApp/ Viber/ Signal at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary or any question.
+Please contact us by email at [email protected] or WhatsApp/ Viber at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary, or if any questions.
 Once we receive your message, we get back to you within 24 hours.